 3. Metabolic disorders Flavonoids are new antidiabetic agents because they may improve metabolic disorders, including obesity and 2h type II diabetes.
 Meanwhile, the research work concerning lipid metabolism, insulin sensitivity, and inflammation will be conducted in the future.

-4. Chronic Inflammatory Disorders Further research is required in flavonoids' activity in chronic inflammatory disorders such as rheumatoid arthritis and inflammatory bowel disease.
+4. Chronic Inflammatory Disorders Further research is required on the flavonoids' activity in chronic inflammatory disorders such as rheumatoid arthritis and inflammatory bowel disease.
 Specific mechanisms may well help establish focused therapies.

 X. CONCLUSION

 Besides being of ecological importance in plants, flavonoid biosynthesis has implicative value in human health.
-In the plant realm, flavonoids play crucial roles in pathogen resistance, protection against UV light, and actinomycin-like functions in attracting pollinators, thus enhanced reproductive success and survival (Koes et al. 1994).
+In the plant realm, flavonoids play crucial roles in pathogen resistance, protection against UV light, and actinomycin-like functions in attracting pollinators, thus enhancing reproductive success and survival (Koes et al. 1994).
 They offer almost the same health benefits to humans such as antioxidant and anti-inflammatory values and have been used more appropriately in the treatment of chronic diseases, which incorporates cancers and heart conditions, according to Manach et al. (2004); Bäuerl et al. (2019).

 High-quality food products and nutrition result from improved flavonoids in agricultural biotechnology.
 In addition, the development of nutraceuticals and functional foods that contain flavonoids has led to a very fundamental role in health promotion and prevention.

-Understanding and harnessing biosynthesis of flavonoids has much greater implications for agriculture, nutrition, and public health.
+Understanding and harnessing the biosynthesis of flavonoids has much greater implications for agriculture, nutrition, and public health.

 .